Price from: Free entry Duration: 1–2 hours Best time: 10:00 AM or after 8:00 PM Booking required: No District: Deira

 Mini-calculator based on crowd levels by day and time.

 This day has average visitor density.
-This slot has a higher chance of a comfortable visit: fewer people and calmer pace.
-Weather is currently not ideal: clear night 🌙.
+This slot has a higher chance of a comfortable visit: compromise between light and visitor flow.

 Nearest days